asjohnston-asf/se-tim-2018/README.md

    - [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
    - [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

-1. Register a new application in Earthdata Login.
+1. [optional] Register a new application in Earthdata Login.
 Note your new app's <client_id> and <app_password>.
 Use any placeholder URL for the Redirect URL field; we'll update that later.

+   - [How To Register An Application](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application)

    Alternatively, you can re-use the client id and password for an existing application.

-   - [How To Register An Application](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application)

 1. Create a new docker repository for the distribution web app.